The Big Bang Theory season 5: Critical reception

 The fifth season received critical acclaim.
-On Rotten Tomatoes, 100% of seven critics gave the season a positive review.
+On Rotten Tomatoes, 100% of eight critics gave the season a positive review, with an average rating of 8.4/10.

 Oliver Sava of The A.V.
 Club gave the season a B+ rating.
 He described Raj as the "weak link of the show" as he has not "[evolved] like the rest of the cast" and is "trapped in season one mode".
 Sava gave high ratings to episodes where Raj did not feature prominently, such as "The Pulled Groin Extrapolation" or "The Russian Rocket Reaction" and described "The Wiggly Finger Catalyst" (an episode focusing on Raj) as "one of the series' worst", giving it a D+ rating.
 Sava's favorite relationship on the series is between Amy and Penny.

 Jenna Busch of IGN disliked the previous season but said that season 5 "is far more balanced"; Busch gave season 5 episodes ratings between 5.5 and 9, with an average rating of 8.0.
 She also noted that the show has "matured" by including other women in the main cast.

 Tom Gliatto from People gave the season 3 out of 4 stars, stating that it is "bright and obvious as a cartoon, yet written with a clean, precise patter of jokes".